-Many analysts divide the CHP market into two categories: traditional and regulatorybased.
-The division of the CHP market into these two categories resulted from the Public Utilities Regulatory Policy Act of 1978 (PURPA), which created the category of the independent power producer for those facilities that used cogeneration (see Elliott and Spurr 1999 for a more detailed discussion of PURPA).
-Prior to PURPA, cogenerators were discouraged from producing excess power, since there were no ready markets.
+Many analysts divide the CHP market into two categories: traditional and regulatory-based.
+The division of the CHP market into these two categories resulted from the Public Utilities Regulatory Policy Act of 1978 (PURPA), which created the category of independent power producer for those facilities that used cogeneration (see Elliott and Spurr [1999] for a more

-Traditional CHP is characterized by Energy and Environment Analysis (EEA)(1998) as systems where the host facility's steam demand drives the system design, matching the electricity capacity to existing steam demand.
+Traditional CHP is characterized by Energy and Environmental Analysis, Inc. (EEA 1999) as systems where the host facility's steam demand drives the system design, matching the electricity capacity to existing steam demand.
 In most cases, all the power produced is used internally.
-In regulatory-based CHP, a third party satisfies the steam requirements of the "thermal host" customer, while maximizing the electric power production.
+In regulatory-based CHP, a third party satisfies the steam requirements of the "thermal host" customer while maximizing the electric power production.
 The siting of non-traditional CHP systems is driven by available markets for the electricity.